 Beowulf.
 Tranlated by Burton Raffel.
 New American Library, 1999.

 Beowulf.
 Translated by Seamus Heaney.
 Norton Anthology of English Literature, general editor, Stephen Greenblatt.
 9th ed., vol. A,

 While the citation directly above gives the correct arrangement of citation elements, be sure to indent the second line of the citation one half inch from the left margin on your Works Cited page.

 (In the citation directly above, the title Beowulf would be placed in italics since it is a long poem usually published as a book by itself.
-Anonymous books, since authors’ names are not known, are alphabetized in the Reference List under the first word of the book title, so Beowulf would be alphabetized under “B.”)
+Anonymous books, since authors’ names are not known, are alphabetized on the Works Cited page under the first word of the book title, so Beowulf would be alphabetized under “B.”)